Resources

 The Grief Garden Path by Julie New

-Death, Grief and Hope - Version for men and women in prison
+Death, Grief and Hope - People in Prison

 BOOKLET: Downloadable Christian resource which looks to tell the truth about what happens when someone dies and how to understand our feelings.